Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

       https://auth.<system_name>/keycloak.
       ```

-   3. Click on the 'Users' tab in the navigation pane on the left.
+   3. Click on the "Users" tab in the navigation pane on the left.

-   4. Click on the 'View all users' button and verify the LDAP users appear in the table.
+   4. Click on the "View all users" button and verify the LDAP users appear in the table.

    5. Verify a token can be retrieved from Keycloak using an LDAP user/password.